mdn/content/files/en-us/learn/javascript/building_blocks/return_values/index.md

 ## What are return values?

 **Return values** are just what they sound like —  the values that a function returns when it has completed.
-You've already met return values a number of times, although you may not have thought about them explicitly.
+You've already met return values several times, although you may not have thought about them explicitly.

 Let's return to a familiar example (from a [previous article](/en-US/docs/Learn/JavaScript/Building_blocks/Functions#built-in_browser_functions) in this series):